DeterminateSystems/bootspec-secureboot/README.md

 ## Crates

-### `bootspec`

-The `bootspec` crate provides various structures and constants useful for interacting with the NixOS boot specification.

-### `synthesize`

-The `synthesize` crate provides a CLI that, when provided a path to a NixOS generation and an output file location, will synthesize a boot specification document from the available information.

 ### `generator`

 The `generator` crate provides a CLI that, when provided a list of NixOS profile generations, will generate bootloader configuration for those generations to a bootloader-specific output directory.